Sidney Frank: Career

-Frank's first wife, Louise "Skippy" Rosenstiel, was the daughter of Lewis Rosenstiel, founder of Schenley Industries, one of the largest American distiller and spirit importers.
+Frank's first wife, Louise "Skippy" Rosenstiel, was the daughter of Lewis Rosenstiel, founder of Schenley Industries, one of the largest American distillers and spirit importers.
 Frank joined Schenley after his marriage and rose to the company presidency, but was forced out in a family dispute in 1970.

 In 1973 his wife died and he started his own company, Sidney Frank Importing Company, where he served as chairman and chief executive officer.
 The company is based in New Rochelle, New York, where Frank lived (he had a home in Rancho Santa Fe, California, as well).

 In 1973, he secured the importing rights to Jägermeister, a traditional German digestif.

 Frank's first big success with his own company was with Jacques Cardin brandy, a brand he purchased from Seagram in 1979.

-In the 1980s, Jägermeister became popular with college students In Louisiana and Frank promoted it heavily, turning a specialty brand developed to help with digestion into a mainstream success widely drunk in ice cold shots and used in Jello shooters.
+In the 1980s, Jägermeister became popular with college students in Louisiana and Frank promoted it heavily, turning a specialty brand developed to help with digestion into a mainstream success widely drunk in ice cold shots and used in Jello shooters.

 In 1997, he developed Grey Goose vodka, made in France by François Thibault, and was so successful in promoting it that he sold the brand to Bacardi for $2 billion in June 2004.
 In the last years of his life, Frank bought the Travel Savvy and Business Traveler magazine titles for $4 million.

+Crunk Energy was invented in 2004 by Frank.
+In 2017, Solvi acquired Crunk Energy.
+American Rapper Lil Jon stayed on as chief brand advisor.